Prism (band): Present line-up and Big Black Sky

-The band continued to tour in 2005 with a new line-up of Harlow, drummer Gary Grace (who had joined in 2003), Steve-O (keyboards, guitars, backing vocals) and bassist Michael Kaye (who was soon replaced by Tad Goddard).
+The band continued to tour in 2005 with a new line-up of Harlow, drummer Gary Grace (who had joined in 2003), Steve-O (keyboards, guitars, backing vocals), and bassist Michael Kaye (who was soon replaced by Tad Goddard).
 In 2006 Goddard left and Timothy B. Hewitt (bass, guitars, keyboards, backing vocals) came in for two years.

 By 2008, Prism consisted of Harlow, Gary Grace, Steve-O and Timothy B. Hewitt (bass, guitars, keyboards).
 This line-up released a new studio album called Big Black Sky in July 2008.
 It featured mostly compositions by Harlow, with one track written by long-time ally Jim Vallance.
 At the end of 2008, Hewitt departed and Tad Goddard returned.

-Since 2010, Prism's line-up has been Allen Harlow (vocals, guitar, bass), Gary Grace (drums, percussion, backing vocals), Marc Gladstone (keyboards, backing vocals) and Tad Goddard (bass, backing vocals).
+In 2010 Prism's line-up was Allen Harlow (vocals, guitar, bass), Gary Grace (drums, percussion, backing vocals), Marc Gladstone (keyboards, backing vocals) and Tad Goddard (bass, backing vocals).
 Gladstone (ex-Doug and the Slugs and a Sweeney Todd reunion) was a cousin to Prism's original keyboardist John Hall.

-On August 19, 2016, the band was flying to a show in Ottawa when drummer Gary Grace began experiencing increasing chest and leg pains.
+On August 19, 2016 the band was flying to a show in Ottawa when drummer Gary Grace began experiencing increasing chest and leg pains.
 After that evening's show, he was hospitalized immediately with a massive blood clot.
 Prism played the following night in Halifax at the large outdoor Weir Rockin festival with drummer A.J.
 Chabidon from Harlequin, one of the other bands on the festival's bill.
 After this, former Prism drummer Frank Baker (currently with fellow Canadian rockers Sweeney Todd) did the honors at the group's Deerfoot Calgary show on August 27.
 One month and five days following the Ottawa incident, Grace returned to the concert stage at Edmonton's Century Casino Showroom playing to a sold-out crowd.

 2015 reunion concert

-On May 22, 2015, a "Local Legends of Rock" concert, featuring Ab Bryant, John Hall, Al Harlow and Rocket Norton, was held in Lynn Valley, North Vancouver.
+On May 22, 2015 a "Local Legends of Rock" concert, featuring Ab Bryant, John Hall, Al Harlow and Rocket Norton, was held in Lynn Valley, North Vancouver.
 At the concert, Harlow said, "Here's a disclaimer; This isn't the reunion of any one band, but it might be the reunion of 3 or 4 bands."
 A review of the concert titled it the "Prism / Jet / Seeds of Time Reunion Concert," with Sunshyne being an obvious candidate for the fourth band Harlow referred to.
 The concert included the Prism songs "Young and Restless", "Nickels and Dimes", "Take Me to the Kaptin", "You're Like the Wind" and "Spaceship Superstar."